zldobbs/Poker/README.md

 # Poker
-An application developed over winter break for the love of poker and web development!
-Built with Vue and socket-io.
-# TO-DO
+A poker game built with [socket-io](https://socket.io) and [Vue](https://vuejs.org)
+## Usage
+To run, clone and rune node main.js
+## Planned Implementations
 - Implement the betting process
+-- Functions for fold, check/call, bet/raise
 - Improve UI and responsive design
+-- Considering dark theme?
+-- Need to create a new view for holding waiting players
-- Implement MongoDB database to utilize authentication
+- Implement MongoDB database
+-- utilize authentication
 - Host online
-## Usage
+## Known Issues
-To run, clone and rune node main.js
+Reflecting on this code base, I realize that my implementation has many flaws that could be improved upon.
+Namely the use of global variables should be scrapped for a better implementation of MVC and OOP concepts.
+I plan on someday revisiting the underlying architecture to create two objects TABLE and PLAYER.

+The MVC architecture I currently have implemented is alright, but could definitely be more consistent and efficient.
+The file controller.js is the controller that communicates between the model (main.js) and the view (main.html - at this point in time).